Skip to main content

 You can just scroll on forever for some of these eCRs and never find what you’re looking for.

-In practice, finding critical information from eCR data can feel like looking for a needle in a haystack.
-Not only that, because eCR data can be so difficult to sort through, many public health jurisdictions still choose to manually contact healthcare providers for clinical information.
-This remains a time-consuming and onerous process for both healthcare providers and public health departments.
-It’s the exact problem that eCR is supposed to solve.
+Finding critical information from eCR data can feel like looking for a needle in a haystack.
+Because eCR data is so difficult to sort through, many public health jurisdictions still choose to manually contact healthcare providers for clinical information — a time-consuming and onerous process for both healthcare providers and public health departments.
 To fulfill the promise of eCR, public health staff need to be able to quickly find key information from incoming eCR data so they can take timely public health action.

 The solution

-Under the umbrella of the CDC and USDS Pandemic-Ready Interoperability Modernization Effort (PRIME), Skylight aimed to make eCR data more usable for public health staff.
-To do this, we developed the eCR Viewer, an intuitive interface that surfaces a summary of condition-specific information in a more readable format at the top of the eCR file.
-Using the eCR Viewer, public health staff can easily find data relevant to the reportable condition.
-The eCR Viewer also orders and organizes data consistently regardless of which electronic medical record system generated the eCR.
-Because the eCR Viewer makes it easier for public health staff to find clinical information for case investigation, eCR becomes a more useful data source, thereby reducing the need to manually contact healthcare providers.
+Skylight developed the eCR Viewer as part of a multi-year CDC and USDS initiative focused on pandemic readiness and interoperability to make eCR data more usable for public health staff.
+The tool surfaces a summary of condition-specific information in a readable format at the top of each eCR file, so staff can quickly find what’s relevant to the reportable condition.
+It also orders and organizes data consistently regardless of which electronic medical record system generated the eCR — making it significantly easier to find clinical information for case investigation and reducing the need to manually contact healthcare providers.

 Initial results from our research efforts have been promising: